Deva-u7/launch-darkly-service/README.md

-To modify the README file to include general details, usage, prerequisites, installation, and how to run the project, you can add the following sections:

 # LaunchDarklyDemo

 The LaunchDarkly demo service using spring boot to showcase the capabilities of the LaunchDarkly feature management platform.
 It demonstrates integration with the Java SDK and how to utilize feature flags in your code.